Psalms For Life

 Seeking refuge in God

-Our pleasing God often prompts those who despise him to attack us verbally or physically.
-But God still reigns supreme, and his implacable hatred of evil means we can count on his protection.
+Pleasing God often prompts those around us who despise God to attack us verbally or physically.
+But God still reigns supreme, and his hatred of evil means we can count on his protection.

 A David psalm.